The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/openers-and-rotation.md

 Defiance and Tomahawk is enough to keep an enmity lead if you are main tanking.

 Equilibrium and Provoke can be used during the opener for a flat increase in enmity if you are pulling the boss and will keep Main tanking the boss after the pull.
-As mentioned earlier, as of patch 5.0 Defiance and Tomahawk provides enough enmity and it is better to use Equilibrium for healing and Provoke for tank swaps.
+As mentioned earlier, as of patch 5.0, Defiance and Tomahawk provides enough enmity and it is better to use Equilibrium for healing and Provoke for tank swaps.

 ## Rotation Optimization

-The basic rotation in a 100% uptime scenario is generously put a priority list:
+The basic rotation in a 100% uptime scenario is, generously put, a priority list:

 * Keep Storm’s Eye up and refresh it below 15 seconds.
 * Keep Upheaval on cooldown.